being-eyram/flutter_html_to_pdf_plus/README.md

 );
 ```

-> /!\ Caveats : Customization of orientation is not supported on iOS.
-Any config will be ignored.

 #### Images
 If your want to add local image from device to your **HTML** you need to pass path to image as ***src*** value.